vmware-archive/pks-essentials-code/docs/prereq.md

 ## Environmental pre-requisites

-Accounts and programs you will need to have
+Accounts and programs you will need to have.

 ### A Google or Gmail account

 At the start of the PKS Fundamental course, the instructor will grant you access to a Google Cloud Platform project that is managed by